Bedi561/Bedi561/README.md

 ---

 ### About Me
-I am a **Full Stack Developer** driven by a passion for creating scalable solutions and efficient systems.
+Myself Pranav Bedi, I am a **Software Developer** driven by a passion for creating scalable solutions and efficient systems.
 I thrive on building seamless user experiences and developing reliable backend architectures that deliver impactful results.

 With a strong interest in both **financial markets** and **UX design**, I enjoy combining technical skills with thoughtful design to solve practical challenges.
 My strengths include **problem-solving**, **adaptability**, and **collaborating effectively** to bring ideas to life.